Navee82/Minecraft-mod-swapper/README.md

 ## HOW TO USE THE MOD SWAPPER ?

-Your first need to have python 3.12 and tkinker installed It is actually very simple, put the file in a dedicated folder so you won't have all the configs folders everywhere and just run it.
+Your first need to have python 3.12, tkinker and PyYaml installed It is actually very simple, put the file in a dedicated folder so you won't have all the configs folders everywhere and just run it.

 **You need a language file to run the program !!**